 CityLife development occupies the site of Milan’s former fairground and exhibition site (Fiera Campionaria).
 Its combination of residences, offices, retail space, and a museum are arrayed around a large park — Europe’s biggest privately funded park development.
 The project’s central square features three towers — Torre Isozaki, Torre Hadid, and Torre Libeskind.

-Arata Isozaki & Andrea Maffei Associati designed the 50-storey Torre Isozaki, which has achieved a LEED (Leadership in Energy & Environmental Design) ‘Gold’ rating.
+Arata Isozaki & Andrea Maffei Associati designed the 50-story Torre Isozaki, which has achieved a LEED (Leadership in Energy & Environmental Design) ‘Gold’ rating.
 It is one of the tallest buildings in Italy, with a slender footprint.
-The steel and concrete frame carries repeating modules with curved triple-glazed cladding.
+The steel and concrete frame carry repeating modules with curved triple-glazed cladding.

 Studio Daniel Libeskind designed Torre Libeskind.
 "Il Curvo" is a steel structure clad in glass curtain walling, and it forms part of an imaginary sphere surrounding Piazza Tre Torri.